{{flagHref}}

 Frequently Asked Questions

-What are the main applications of platinum?
+What are the primary applications of platinum?

 How is platinum typically extracted from its ores?